Swiss Re sells U.S. unit to Jackson National Life Insurance

-ZURICH (Reuters) - Reinsurer Swiss Re SRENH.VX said on Thursday it would sell U.S. Admin Re holding company REALIC to Jackson National Life Insurance for $600 million in cash as part of its strategy to unlock capital and realign its business.
+ZURICH, May 31 (Reuters) - Reinsurer Swiss Re said on Thursday it would sell U.S. Admin Re holding company REALIC to Jackson National Life Insurance for $600 million in cash as part of its strategy to unlock capital and realign its business.

 “After conducting a thorough review of the Admin Re portfolio and evaluating the level of capital allocated to the Admin Re U.S. business, we concluded that we should redeploy the capital in other parts of our business,” said Swiss Re Executive Committee Member and Chairman of Admin Re David Blumer.